General Messages > General Topics > Life of Faith

 39 But we are not of those who shrink back to destruction, but of those who have faith to the preserving of the soul.

-Faith yields positive results
+Faith yields positive outcome

 Hebrews 11:28